Effective from 3 September 2023

 If users want to invite you to use our Service or share information about our Service, we will use data they provide to us about you to help them to do this.
 We will only do this if they have told us that you have agreed they can communicate with you in this way.

 We use data about fraudulent or criminal activity which is related to your use of our Service.
 We use this for our legitimate interests in detecting and preventing fraud and crime, and to comply with our legal obligations.
-We may monitor the data you provide to detect potential fraud, abuse or breaches of our Terms of Service, including listings (description, price), messages, user profile information, phone number, location, linked account information and/or device ID, as well as detecting users that may have previously been removed from our Service.
-We may use this information for the purposes of automatically removing certain users from our Service in order to protect our Service.
+So that we can provide the Service to you on the basis of our Terms of Service, we may monitor the data you provide when using the Service to detect and respond to potential fraud, abuse or breaches of our Terms of Service, including listings (description, price), messages, user profile information, phone number, location, linked account information and/or device ID.
+This can lead to various enforcement actions, from issuing an account warning and content removal to permanently banning an account from the platform.
+In some cases to protect our Service, this detection and enforcement takes place automatically using machine learning tools (such as in the case of detecting fraud, phishing, commercial spam or users that may have previously been removed from our Service).

 Other uses of your data